mode19/testrail-cli/README.md

 report the number of case runs successfully reported.

-Note that this tool makes the assumption that you have created a map in your `.testrail-cli.yml` file that maps test case names (as reported in your junit XML) to test case IDs in TestRail.
+Note that this tool makes the assumption that you have created a map in your `.testrail-cli.yml` file that maps test case names (as reported in your xUnit XML) to test case IDs in TestRail.
 An example is highlighted in the "configuration" section above.